SEO for Overlanding Gear: Targeting Long-Tail Keywords

-Before diving into SEO tactics, let's establish what we're working with.
-The overlanding industry has seen remarkable growth in recent years.
+Before diving into tactics, it helps to define the landscape.
+The overlanding industry has seen strong growth in recent years.
 The overlanding vehicle market grew from $14.9 billion in 2022 to $16.1 billion in 2023, with an 8% compound annual growth rate (CAGR).
+Projections show it reaching $21.06 billion by 2027 at over 6% CAGR.
+The overlanding gear market also expanded by 25% in 2023 due to rising demand.
 (Source: Overland Cam)

 Market Segment